-Use of proceeds For the expansion of product research and development, sales and marketing operations, establishment of a U.S. office, business development and general corporate purposes, including potential acquisition of complementary products, technologies or businesses.
+Use of proceeds For the expansion of product research and development, sales and marketing operations, establishment of a U.S. office, business development and general corporate purposes, including potential acquisition of complementary products, technologies or equisition of complementary products, technologie businesses.